ARGUMENT

 Other of politics “under aspects of democracy and the market”.[42]
 It is in this sense that one can say,

-with Lacan, that “
+with Lacan, that “being

-[43] In fact, this demand can be called transference and stand out from the
+a psychoanalyst means having a place in society”.[43]
+In fact, this demand can be called transference and stand out from the

 effects of suggestion, not to mention hypnosis, and also from the generalized